 - Hepatitis B is passed via infected blood, semen, or other body fluids.

 Hepatitis B virus (HBV) infects the liver.
 There’s a very effective vaccine that prevents HBV infection.
-The vaccine is usually given to babies, but some teens, especially those from other countries may have not received the vaccine.
+The vaccine is usually given to babies, but some teens, especially those born outside the United States, may have not received the vaccine.
 Check with your health care provider to make sure you’ve received all of your shots.

 Who gets Hepatitis B?

 Anyone can get Hepatitis B. People who have not been immunized are at risk, especially if they have unprotected sex, share needles, or get a tattoo from someone that does not properly sterilize the equipment.